simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-06-13
+<br />**Date image released:**  2025-06-14
+<br />**This image is owned by:**  Martín Moliné
-<br />**Title of the image:**  Rubin's Galaxy
+<br />**Title of the image:**  Meteors and Satellite Trails over the Limay River
-<br />**Description for the image:**  In this Hubble Space Telescope image the bright, spiky stars lie in the foreground toward the heroic northern constellation Perseus and well within our own Milky Way galaxy.
-In sharp focus beyond is UGC 2885, a giant spiral galaxy about 232 million light-years distant.
-Some 800,000 light-years across compared to the Milky Way's diameter of 100,000 light-years or so, it has around 1 trillion stars.
-That's about 10 times as many stars as the Milky Way.
-Part of an investigation to understand how galaxies can grow to such enormous sizes, UGC 2885 was also part of An Interesting Voyage and American astronomer Vera Rubin's pioneering study of the rotation of spiral galaxies.
-Her work was the first to convincingly demonstrate the dominating presence of dark matter in our universe.
-A new U.S. coin has been issured to honor Vera Rubin, while the Vera C. Rubin Observatory is scheduled to unveil images from its first look at the cosmos on June 23.
+<br />**Description for the image:**  What are all those streaks in the sky?
+A galaxy, many satellite trails, and a few meteors.
+First, far in the distance, the majestic band of our Milky Way Galaxy runs down the left.
+Mirroring it on the right are several parallel trails of Earth-orbiting Starlink satellites.
+Many fainter satellite trails also crisscross the image.
+The two short and bright streaks are meteors — likely members of the annual Eta Aquariids meteor shower.
+The planet Venus shines on the lower right.
+Venus and the satellites shine by reflected sunlight.
+The featured picture is a composite of exposures all taken in a few hours on May 4 over the Limay River in Argentina.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/RubinsGalaxy_hst2000.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/MeteorSats_Moline_6512.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).